citp/privacy-policy-historical/a/ag/agf/agfg.com.au.md

-> *The following text is extracted and transformed from the agfg.com.au privacy policy that was archived on 2018-09-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180907084218id_/https%3A//www.agfg.com.au/agfg/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the agfg.com.au privacy policy that was archived on 2019-03-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190312022505id_/https%3A//www.agfg.com.au/agfg/privacy) for the most accurate reproduction.*

-# Privacy - Australian Good Food and Travel Guide
+# Privacy - Australian Good Food Guide

 ## Privacy Overview